Lorica (prayer): Lorica of St Patrick

-Linguists cannot trace this lorica back further than the eighth century, which raises the question of whether it was based on an earlier poem dating back to the time of St. Patrick (5th century), or whether it was actually completely unknown to the saint to whom it has been ascribed.
+Linguists cannot trace this lorica back further than the eighth century, which raises the question of whether it was based on an earlier poem dating back to the time of St. Patrick (fifth century), or whether it was actually completely unknown to the saint to whom it has been ascribed.

 Lorica of St Fursey (or Fursa)

 The Lorica of St Fursa dates from the early seventh century and is still a popular prayer in Ireland.
 The original text of the Fursey Lorica is held in the British Library.
-The translation, from Old Irish and German, was made by Fr Francis Mullaghy CSSR and Fr Richard Tobin CSSR, for use in St Joseph's Monastery, Dundalk, Co Louth.
+The translation, from Old Irish and German, was made by Fr Francis Mullaghy CSSR and Fr Richard Tobin CSSR, for use in St Joseph's Monastery, Dundalk, County Louth.
 This Lorica translation is quoted by John Ó Ríordáin (3) and begins: